OCA/edi/account_invoice_import/readme/CONFIGURE.md

 - In the section *Actions to perform on incoming mails*, set the field *Create a new record* to *Wizard to import supplier invoices/refunds* (model *account.invoice.import*).
+- Go to the menu *Invoicing \> Configuration \> Settings*: in the section *Vendor Bills Import*, configure the adjustment accounts used for rounding differences.
+You can also enable supplier bank account auto-creation.
-- If you are in a multi-company setup, you also have to go to the menu *Invoicing \> Configuration \> Settings*: in the section *Invoice Import*, enter the email of the mailbox used to import invoices in the field *Mail Gateway: Destination E-mail* (it will be used to import the invoice in the proper company).
+- If you are in a multi-company setup, enter the email of the mailbox used to import invoices in the field *Mail Gateway: Destination E-mail*; it will be used to import the invoice in the proper company.